 The Administration’s National Drug Control Strategy promotes public safety by strengthening coordination among law enforcement professionals and supporting initiatives that work to break the cycle of drug use, crime, incarceration, and re-arrest.

 Facilitating Coordination among Law Enforcement: High Intensity Drug Trafficking Areas Program (HIDTA)

 Drug trafficking organizations and associated criminal groups pose a persistent and dangerous threat to communities across the United States.
 Facilitating cooperation among Federal, state, local, and tribal law enforcement agencies helps foster intelligence sharing and support the execution of effective enforcement operations aimed at dismantling these organizations.
 Through the High Intensity Drug Trafficking Areas (HIDTA) program, ONDCP brings together law enforcement agencies by providing support and resources to Federal, state, local, and tribal law enforcement agencies operating in areas determined to be critical drug-trafficking regions of the United States.

-ONDCP’s 28 HIDTAs, which include 5 Southwest Border Regions, operate in approximately 17.2 percent of all counties in the United States and cover a little over 60 percent of the population.
+ONDCP’s 28 HIDTAs, which include five Southwest Border Regions, operate in approximately 17.7 percent of all counties in the United States and cover a little over 63.5 percent of the population.
 The program currently funds 737 initiatives throughout the nation, including:

 - Enforcement initiatives comprising multi-agency investigative, interdiction, and prosecution activities;